AntonioTorres23/OpenGL_Notes/Debugging.md

 Another useful trick for your debugging toolkit is displaying a framebuffer's content(s) in some pre-defined region of your screen.
 You're likely to use [framebuffers](https://learnopengl.com/Advanced-OpenGL/Framebuffers) quite often and, as most of their magic happens behind the scenes, it's sometimes difficult to figure out what's going on.
 Displaying the content(s) of a framebuffer on your screen is a useful trick to quickly see if things look correct.

-Note that displaying the contents (attachments)
+Note that displaying the contents (attachments) of a framebuffer as explained here only works on texture attachments